In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Shrimp: Cook the shrimp, turning once, until firm and cooked through, 1 to 2 minutes per side for regular shrimp, 2 to 3 minutes per side for jumbo shrimp.
 Transfer to a plate.
 Wipe out the pan.

 Scallops: Cook the scallops without turning until golden brown on one side and starting to turn opaque, 2 to 4 minutes.
 Turn and continue cooking for about 30 seconds for translucent or 1 to 2 minutes for opaque.
 Transfer to a plate.
 Wipe out the pan.

 Pork chops: Cook the pork chops, turning frequently, until browned but still faintly pink within, 8 to 10 minutes.
 Transfer to a cutting board to rest for 5 minutes.
 Cut into ½-inch-thick slices.
 Do not clean the pan.

 Cook the vegetables; prep the lemon

 - Trim the root ends from the baby broccoli.

 In the same pan, if dry, add 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add the baby broccoli, season with salt and pepper, and cook, stirring occasionally, until starting to soften, about 2 minutes.
-Add the sliced almonds and organic squash and cook, stirring occasionally and scraping up any browned bits from the bottom of the pan, until the almonds are golden, 3 to 5 minutes.
+Add the sliced squash and almonds and cook, stirring occasionally and scraping up any browned bits from the bottom of the pan, until the almonds are golden, 3 to 5 minutes.
 Remove from the heat and season to taste with salt and pepper.